-This recipe for My Grandmother's Parker House Rolls works best if you have a large stand mixer.
+This recipe works best if you have a large stand mixer.
 If you don't, go ahead and make it anyway.
 Just beat and beat the dough really well as you add the flour.
-Nobody will ever make these as light and fluffy as my Grandma Matha did, but every year I try!
-And she made hers beating by hand.

 Each batch of rolls that you make will be better than the one before.
 Be sure to read the instructions carefully before you begin.
 There are a lot more tips after the recipe instructions.

-Oh, and here's what I do with the scraps that are leftover when you have cut out all the rounds: gather some pieces and gently squeeze to form a rough ball.
+Oh, and here's what to do with the scraps that are leftover when you have cut out all the rounds: gather some pieces and gently squeeze to form a rough ball.
 Dip in melted butter and place in a greased pan.
 Let rise, bake, and brush with more butter when they come out of the oven.
-In some ways I think I like this version even better than the beautiful, perfectly formed half moons.
+You may even like this version even better than the beautiful, perfectly formed half moons.
 They have crisp edges and are very buttery.
 The next day (and the next), heat the rolls in the microwave about 10 seconds per roll on high and they will be as pillowy as they were when they first came out of the oven.

-Warm the milk in a small saucepan over low heat to 110°F. Mix 1/3 of the milk with the dry yeast in a small bowl and let sit until bubbly and puffy, about 15 minutes.
-In a large bowl, combine remaining milk, melted butter, salt and sugar and beat until the sugar is dissolved.
-Then add the beaten eggs and bubbly yeast.
+- Warm the milk and water in a small saucepan over low heat.
+Mix 1/3 of this mixture with the dry yeast in a small bowl and let sit until bubbly, about 15 minutes.
+In a large bowl, combine remaining milk mixture, melted butter, salt and sugar and beat until the sugar is dissolved.
+Then add the beaten eggs and yeast mixture.

-Add flour, 1/4 cup at a time, beating on high speed of stand mixer.
-This step should take at least 5 minutes.
+- Add flour, 1 cup at a time, beating on high speed of stand mixer.
 When the dough gets too stiff to beat, stir in rest of flour by hand, if necessary, to make a soft dough.
-Turn out onto floured surface and knead for 5 minutes, until smooth and satiny.
+Turn out onto a floured surface and knead for 5 minutes, until smooth and satiny.

-Punch down the dough and roll out on floured surface to 1/2" thickness.
+- Punch down the dough and roll out on floured surface to 1/2" thickness.
 Cut with 3" round cookie cutter.
 Brush each roll with melted butter and fold in half to make half circles.
 Pinch edge lightly to hold, so the rolls don't unfold as they rise.
 Place in 2 greased 13x9" pans, cover, and let rise again until double, about 45 minutes.
-(If you refrigerated the dough, this will take longer, about 60-75 minutes.)